 6. Install more energy efficient windows, doors, and skylights

-Look for Energy Star® products and install storm windows and doors to save energy and improve the comfort of your home or building.
-Air filters into and out of your home through every hole and crack.
-About 20% of this air filters through openings in your windows, doors, and skylights.
+Energy Star® storm windows and doors save energy and improve the comfort of your home.
+About 20% of air leaks in the typical home come from windows and doors.
 Storm windows alone can reduce heat loss through windows by 25% to 50%.

 7. Install an energy efficient hot water heater

-An energy-efficient tank water heater or an on-demand tankless water heater can make a difference.
 Water heating is the third largest energy expense in your home, typically accounting for about 12% of your utility bill.
-Also consider using less hot water, turning down the thermostat on your water heater, or wrapping your water heater with insulation.
+An energy-efficient tank water heater or a tankless water heater can make a difference.
+Also consider using less hot water, turning down the water heater’s thermostat, or wrapping your water heater with insulation.

-Research appliances and electronics with an Energy Star® rating or view ENERGY STAR® Most Efficient 2019 qualified products.
-Appliances account for about 15% of your household’s energy consumption, with refrigerators, clothes washers and dryers at the top of the consumption list.
+Research appliances and electronics with an Energy Star® rating or view ENERGY STAR® Most Efficient 2020 qualified products.
+Appliances account for 15% of household energy consumption, with refrigerators, clothes washers, and dryers at the top of the list.

-Choose Energy Star® qualified light bulbs and lighting fixtures for the most used fixtures in your home or building.
+Choose Energy Star® qualified light bulbs and lighting fixtures for your home.
 An average household dedicates 11% of its energy budget to lighting.
 Using new lighting technologies can reduce lighting energy use in your home by 50% to 75%.